folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 ## Settings \> Users \> Transfer accounts

-Use this setting to configure transfer accounts.
+Use this setting to configure available transfer accounts.
 Transfer accounts are used when your library needs to transfer transactions (for charge or credit) to entities outside of the library.
 For example, a transfer account may be the bursar's office or a collection agency.

 ### Creating a transfer account